-Since last week, I’ve gotten SO MANY questions regarding our story mentioning Cleo’s postpartum hair loss and coloring her hair during this complicated + important time.
+Since last week, I’ve gotten SO MANY questions regarding our story mentioning Cleo’s postpartum hair loss and coloring her hair during this complicated and important time.
 So it’s clear that it’s time to have some real talk about it.
 Cleo first sat in my chair a few months after having her second child, and that first appointment involved more game planning than hair color, as her hair was in need of some serious care.

 After 25 years behind the chair, I’ve seen thousands of clients through many hormonal shifts and changes, from postpartum to perimenopause.
 And no matter how many warnings I give, the hair loss always takes them by surprise.
 Already dealing with massive life changes, when hair loss and thinning enters the chat, it can become an overwhelming thing for new mothers to navigate.
 But, there are steps one can do to mitigate it and nurse their hair slowly back to health, all while maintaining your hair color as well.